-Micro Market looks for filmmaker teams based within Europe, with a fully-scripted first or second feature ready to be financed and a production budget of under €1m.
+The New Talent strand is for filmmaker teams with a fully-scripted first or second feature ready to be financed at a production budget of under €1m.

-Projects that are looking for completion money to deliver their film will also be considered.
+Projects that are looking for completion money to deliver their film are also considered.
 These projects must be budgeted at €1m or under, and be seeking no more than 20% of their production budget for completion.

 How it works

-Micro Market filmmakers are given specialised training, followed by the opportunity to pitch and discuss their projects with financiers, investment funds, sales companies, distributors, post houses, online and VOD platforms and public agencies at PFM.
+New Talent strand filmmakers are given specialised training, followed by the opportunity to pitch and discuss their projects with financiers, investment funds, sales companies, distributors, post houses, online platforms and public agencies at PFM.

-On the day, the filmmaking teams present their project to the financiers in a day-long series of intense 25-minute meetings.
+On the Market day, the filmmaking teams present their projects to the financiers in a day-long series of intense 25-minute meetings.
 Teams will have up to 14 meetings during the day.

-All teams also have the opportunity to network with financiers and participants from the other strand of PFM in our general events during the market.
+New Talent strand film teams will also have the opportunity to network with financiers and participants from the main PFM in general events during the market.